GameStop stock saga: OC hospital worker turns stimulus checks into $40,000

 IRVINE, Calif.
 (KABC) -- GameStop turned Wall Street upside down last week and in the process regular people became rich overnight.

 Arya Hamzelou of Irvine is a VA hospital worker.
-And his life is now changed.
+His life is now changed.

 After a huge surge in the price of GameStop, Hamzelou had turned his family's COVID relief checks from last summer and this winter into $40,000.